0xilis/Pastcuts/README.md

 - is.workflow.actions.returntohomescreen -> is.workflow.actions.openapp to SpringBoard
 - is.workflow.actions.file.select -> is.workflow.actions.documentpicker.open with WFShowFilePicker on
 - If WFGetFilePath in is.workflow.actions.documentpicker.open and WFShowFilePicker not true, set WFShowFilePicker to false

-# Here but not yet in release version:

-- hook WFGalleryShortcut to fix not working for gallery shortcuts
-- add force opening (unrecommended, only enable if absolutely needed)
-- optimized some code
-- default spoofed version updated from 15.4 to 16.1
-- On iOS 13, replace iOS 14's Open Shortcut action with opening the shortcut via a URL scheme (shortcuts://open-shortcut?name=)
-- Replace iOS 16's Create Shortcut action with creating the shortcut via a URL scheme (shortcuts://create-shortcut)
+- com.apple.shortcuts.CreateWorkflowAction -> is.workflow.actions.openurl with shortcuts://create-shortcut
+- (iOS 13) is.workflow.actions.openworkflow -> is.workflow.actions.openurl with shortcuts://open-shortcut?name=(shortcut name)
-- Make iOS 15's Get Device Details Global Variable convert into a magic variable, add a Get Device Details action and make the magic variable link to that action
+- Get Device Details Global Var -> magic var to Get Device Details action

-- Modern action names
-- Improve preference bundle design
-- No noisy files
+# Modern Action Names

+Pastcuts has the option to also enable using modern action names.

 # Things needed to be changed: